ahawkins/hawkins.io/blog/_posts/2013-06-14-caching_object_graphs_with_active_model_serializers.md

 end
 ```

-There is some SQL going on there to get the reverse of the association
+There is some SQL going on there to get association inverse for a
-given a collection.
-That class as methods responding to each set of
+given collection.
+The class as methods responding to each set of
 objects in the graph.
 Now we can generate a cache key using the
 collections.